sass/sass/doc-src/SASS_CHANGELOG.md

 * You can call a function by name by passing the function name to the call function.
 For example, `call(nth, a b c, 2)` returns `b`.

+* Comments following selectors in the indented syntax will be correctly converted using `sass-convert`.

 ### Backwards Incompatibilities -- Must Read!

 * Sass will now throw an error when `@extend` is used to extend a selector